Big Dick Dudley: Later career (1999–2001)

 After Big Dick left ECW he would spend time in many different organizations over the next couple of years including making his Puerto Rico return for Carlos Colon's WWC becoming a mainstay over the next few years wrestling the likes of a young Carly Colon, Abdullah the Butcher and the infamous Invader I. He had reasonable success in WWC becoming one of the bigger heels in the company but never capturing any titles possibly due to the fact that his tours tended to be reasonably frequent but brief.
 It was during his time in Puerto Rico that he worked in front of the biggest crowds of his career stating that some of his heel antics caused near riots during events.

 In 1999 helped found the semi-popular XPW, known, like ECW, for its hardcore antics.
 At one point, Big Dick took home the XPW World Heavyweight Championship.
 He would go on to earn belts in the NWA Jersey faction and the USPW federation.
 But things soon began to go downhill for the senior member of the Dudleyz.
 In only two years, Big Dick was involved in four auto accidents, including a serious motorcycle crash that left him with a broken neck.
 This kept Big Dick on the sidelines of wrestling for over a year.

 Big Dick's last match was in March 2001.

 Personal life

-Rizzo was married to fellow wrestler Donna "Elektra" Adamo, who he met while training under Johnny Rodz.
+Rizzo was married to fellow wrestler Donna "Elektra" Adamo, whom he met while training under Johnny Rodz.
 The couple divorced prior to Rizzo's death in May 2002.